-Just keep in mind what does it require of you to manage a new legal entity instead of using a global EOR – you have to have a local legal team and payroll/accounting specialists, benefits admins, local HR team etc.
+Just keep in mind what it requires of you to manage a new legal entity instead of using a global EOR – you have to have a local legal team and payroll/accounting specialists, benefits admins, local HR team etc.

-The bottom line is that no company is really “hot” about adding another local entity, even if it’s a mature companies that already have multiple entities or subsidiaries abroad.
-That’s how EOR, or international PEO, services come into play, offering the easiest and most effective way to hire employees abroad.
+The bottom line is that no company is really “hot” about adding another local entity, even if it’s a mature company that already has multiple entities or subsidiaries abroad.
+That’s how EOR, or international PEO services come into play, offering the easiest and most effective way to hire employees abroad.

 Does International Global Employer of Record Hire and Employ for You Abroad?